kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 A struct gets added to every StatefulSet object which has three fields, one 32 bit integer and two fields of type string.
 The struct in question is IntOrString.

+If we introduce the new metric with Opt-2, then we'll have a new field `rollingUpdateStartTime` with `*Time` type in the `StatefulSetStatus`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?
 No

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?
-The controller-manager will see very negligible and almost un-notoceable increase in cpu usage.
+The controller-manager will see very negligible and almost un-noticeable increase in cpu usage.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?